|• SAMPLE BALLOTS HAVE BEEN DELIVERED - click here for PDF version

 Special School Elections may be held on the fourth Tuesday in January, second Tuesday in March, last Tuesday in September and second Tuesday in December.
 (Except, in a Presidential year there will be no March election).

-Voting is one of the most basic privileges, rights and responsibilities a citizen has.
-In New Jersey, you are eligible to vote if you
+Voting is one of the most basic privileges, rights & responsibilities a citizen has.
+In NJ, you are eligible to vote if you

 - Are a US citizen, and